 Most unconfirmed addresses are not fraudulent and sellers don’t usually experience problems shipping to them.
 When you do ship to an unconfirmed address, PayPal encourages you to be alert to your buyer and minimize risk by following our Protection Tips for Sellers.

-- Add a credit card to your PayPal account.
-PayPal will confirm the credit card billing address (i.e., the address where you receive your credit card statement).
+PayPal will confirm parts of your credit card billing address (i.e, the address where you receive your credit card statement).

-- Apply for PayPal Smart Connect.
-If you’re approved, the address on your application will be a Confirmed Address.
+Apply for a PayPal MasterCard.
+If you're approved, the address on your application will be a Confirmed Address.